-If you’re wondering how much does it cost to hydro jet a sewer line, the cost of hydro jetting a clogged sewer line or drain depends upon the extent of the blockage.
-Here’s a simple rule of thumb to keep in mind.
-The more accessible the obstruction, the quicker is the pipe unclogged and the lesser is the cost.
+If you’re wondering how much it costs to hydro jet a sewer line, the cost of hydro jetting a clogged sewer line or drain depends upon the extent of the blockage.
+Here’s a simple rule of thumb from experienced Bay Area plumbers: the more accessible the obstruction, the quicker your pipe gets unclogged and the lower the cost.
+Some blockages near your drain opening cost as little as $350, while deeper sewer system problems require more extensive work.

 How Much Does it Cost to Hydro Jet a Sewer Line?